Dutchess County, Hudson Valley Renegades to Host

 The Dave Clark Foundation’s Disability, Dream & Do Camps have been nationally recognized, including being named Minor League Baseball’s 2012 Promotion of the Year runner-up.

-Before returning to the Renegades prior to the 2017 season, Mr. Gliner hosted the D3 Camp for 11 years with his former team, the Fort Myers (Fla.)
-Miracle.
-Last year’s inaugural event at Dutchess Stadium attracted more than 75 participants of every ability, as well as dozens of volunteers.
+Mr. Gliner hosted the D3 Camp for 11 years with his former team, the Fort Myers (Fla.)
+Miracle, before returning to the Renegades in 2017.
+Last year’s second annual camp at Dutchess Stadium attracted more than 100 participants of every ability, making it the most highly attended D3 camp in the organization’s history, as well as dozens of volunteers.

 As part of the weekend, organizers will present one local resident with the Pulling Each Other Along Award, which recognizes the notable contributions of those who have selflessly helped others in the disability community.
 Residents are encouraged to nominate potential honorees online.